City of Binghamton New York

 The City of Binghamton will ensure to sweep each municipally owned parking lot each spring.
 The City of Binghamton tracks municipally owned property and schedules days for street sweeping that are specifically for these parking lots.

 In addition to the requirements above, the City of Binghamton will sweep all roads in business and commercial areas from April 1 through October 31st.
-The City of Binghamton has a comprehensive zoning map and understands where the business and commercial areas in the city are (See current zoning map).
+The City of Binghamton has a comprehensive zoning map and understands where the business and commercial areas in the city are (See zoning map).

-For any questions on sweeping of streets, bridges, parking lots, and right-of-ways, please call City of Binghamton DPW at (607) 772-7021/7022.
+For any questions on sweeping of streets, bridges, parking lots, and right aways please call City of Binghamton DPW at (607) 772-7021/7022.

 Documents

-- Attachment 1 - Construction Site Complaint Documentation Items (MCM 4)
+Attachment 1 - Construction Site Complaint Documentation Items (MCM 4)

-- Attachment 2 - Pre-Construction Meeting Worksheet
+Attachment 2 - Pre-Construction Meeting Worksheet

-- Attachment 3 - Construction Site Inventory
+Attachment 3 - Construction Site Inventory

-- Attachment 4 - Post Construction SMP Spreadsheet
+Attachment 4 - Post Construction SMP Spreadsheet

-- Attachment 5 - Municipal Facility Inventory
+Attachment 5 - Municipal Facility Inventory

 Free viewers are required for some of the attached documents.